 Say you’re planning a romantic trip to Europe and you’re 10,000 points away from being able to book round-trip flights for two.
 Compared to buying your flights with money, redeeming points or miles could save you thousands of dollars.

 If the flights you want are available for a reasonable amount of points, don’t wait.
 Award availability changes constantly, and it’s easy to miss a great deal.
-Fortunately, many points purchases are processed quickly, making it possible to top up your balance and lock in your trip before that availability is scooped up.
+Fortunately, many points purchases are processed quickly, making it possible to top up your balance and lock in your trip before that availability is snapped up.

 Save your points for higher-value redemptions